yibei1119/relmed_task_battery/tasks/pavlovian-lottery/README.md

-# Max Press Test Task
+# Pavlovian Lottery Task

 ## Overview
-The max press test task is a simple keyboard calibration and motor assessment tool that measures participants' maximum key press rate.
-Participants repeatedly press the 'J' key as fast as possible for a fixed duration while receiving real-time feedback on their pressing speed.
-This task serves multiple purposes: calibrating keyboard responsiveness, assessing motor function, and establishing baseline performance metrics for analysing subsequent experimental tasks.
+The Pavlovian lottery task is a conditioning paradigm that establishes associations between visual stimuli and monetary outcomes.
+Participants observe slot machine-style animations that reveal Pavlovian stimuli (conditioned stimuli) paired with specific coin rewards or losses (unconditioned stimuli).
+The task serves to create learned associations between abstract visual patterns and their corresponding monetary values, which can be utilized in subsequent experimental tasks that require established stimulus-reward pairings.

 ## File Structure